-Carney noted that the resilience of consumer spending is currently supported by new borrowings and a draw down in savings, and that it could take years for consumers to feel the squeeze.
-Fortunately, anticipated fiscal stimulus from Theresa May have convinced the MPC to dial down the slowdown it expected back in November.
+Carney noted that the resilience of consumer spending is currently supported by new borrowings and a drawdown in savings and that it could take years for consumers to feel the squeeze.
+Fortunately, anticipated fiscal stimulus from Theresa May has convinced the MPC to dial down the slowdown it expected back in November.

 Carney: Brexit is still a drag